 The main purpose of a home security camera is to protect your home and family from criminal threats.
 However, what if there was a criminal or stranger using your very own security camera to spy on you?
-Over the past few years, there have been multiple incidents in which people have gained access to home cameras without the owners even knowing.
+Over the past few years, there have been multiple incidents in which people have gained access to home cameras without permission.
 Take the latest incident involving Nest for instance.

 Nest Security Camera Bug

 On June 19th, it was reported by Wirecutter that Nest had a security flaw involving their used cameras.
 The previous owners of Nest security camera devices, the ones that were connected to Works with Nest, had the ability to access the current video feed.
 This was possible even for those who had deregistered their devices from the account.

 In response to this issue coming to light, Google had the following response:

 “We were recently made aware of an issue affecting some Nest cameras connected to third-party partner services via Works with Nest.
 We’ve since rolled out a fix for this issue that will update automatically, so if you own a Nest camera, there’s no need to take any action.”